9 places to grab a bite at and around Queen's Hall and Summerhall

 5 Buccleuch Street

-No bookings and no takeaway here; just show up, queue up and eat up some of the best bibimbap in town, served in sizzling stone bowls and topped with a raw egg, as it should be.
-This family-style joint makes you feel like you’re eating in someone’s living room and that’s very much part of the charm.
+No bookings and no takeaway here; just show up, queue and eat some of the best bibimbap in town, served in sizzling stone bowls and topped with a raw egg.
+A family-style joint that makes you feel like you’re eating in someone’s living room.

 Macau Kitchen